• Skip to main content

 Backpacking Poboktan trail successfully with a map showing us how many kilometres we have left to go.

-Sign indicating the distance left to backpack to our destination.
+Sign indicating the distance left to our destination.

-I enjoy seeing these signs along the way while hiking, and especially while backpacking.
-It’s always encouraging to see how much further you need to backpack to arrive at the campground.
+I find seeing these signs along the way helpful to motivate us to keep hiking to our campground.
 My mom and I each put on our Samsung health trackers to get a rough idea of how far we were hiking.

 At Maligne Pass Junction, we had 1.2 km left to reach the first campground, called Poboktan Campground.
 We stopped at Poboktan Campground for a break to use the facilities and rest, taking off our packs and sitting down at a picnic table.
-After the unexpected forty-five-minute section of fallen trees, we were way too hungry to wait to have lunch at the campground; we had eaten lunch earlier.
 It was a nice break to sit down and take off our packs.
 Poboktan Campground is in a pretty location along the rushing Poboktan Creek.
 The distance to Waterfalls Campground was another 5.7 kilometres to our final destination.

 Our health tracker recorded 12.66 kilometres one way.
 Other blogs have mentioned that it’s closer to eight kilometres.
 I’m not sure if our route was much longer since we had to detour around many trees.
 Unfortunately, since the trail wasn’t in perfect condition, we don’t have an accurate reading for the Poboktran trail to Waterfalls Campground.